Tattzy25/REP-ARMO-GPT/replit.md

 - June 25, 2025.
 Added consistent red-blue-orange gradient hover effects to all sidebar buttons
 - June 25, 2025.
 Added sidebar toggle functionality with neumorphic switch and minimized spacing
 - June 25, 2025.
 Made main content area responsive to sidebar state - expands to full width when sidebar is collapsed
+- June 25, 2025.
+Applied dark black color scheme throughout site components using slightly lighter shade (#3a3a3a) than sidebar (#2e2e2e)

 ## User Preferences